 Larger families facing eviction from their private rented housing made up a significant part of the increase.

 But this year’s figures were unexpected because the use of B&B has been reducing, say MK Council.

-It claims efforts are being made to resolve the situation as an additional eight well-appointed hostel rooms has been arranged and they are actively exploring options for more.
+It claims efforts are being made to resolve the situation with an additional eight hostel rooms arranged and more options being explored.

-The authority also says a “complex legal situation” has been resolved to bring forward 11 new build housing association homes, which will now be available within the next two weeks.
+The authority also says a “complex legal situation” has been resolved to bring forward 11 new build housing association homes within the next two weeks.